We regret to announce that we are canceling Super Frosty Loomis this year due to lack of sufficient snow.

 - Pay attention to trail markings or you’ll end up off course!
 As with all trail runs, it’s on you to pay attention.

-- The race may be postponed to another weekend in February or canceled due to inclement weather or insufficient snow.
-February 19 is the backup date for now.
+- The race may be canceled due to inclement weather or insufficient snow.
 For the latest updates check the Super Frosty Loomis Facebook page.

 - A port-o-john will be available at the parking lot, but there is no running water or changing facilities.